 8.3.5.1 General

-The purpose of the UE Context Modification Required procedure is to modify the established UE Context, e.g., modifying and releasing radio bearer resources.
+The purpose of the UE Context Modification Required procedure is to modify the established UE Context, e.g., modifying and releasing radio bearer resources or candidate cells in conditional handover or PSCell change.
 The procedure uses UE-associated signalling.

 8.3.5.2 Successful Operation